pepa65/lmdescrypt/README.md

-# modubi / encswap
+# zfse / encswap
-**Run a modified Ubiquity installer to use encrypted ZFS**
+**Run a modified Ubiquity installer to use natively encrypted ZFS**
 * Usage:
   - Boot into a Ubuntu/Linuxmint Desktop installer.
- - In a terminal, download the script: `wget 4e4.win/modubi`.
+  - In a terminal, download the script: `wget 4e4.win/zfse`.
- - Run the script: `bash modubi`, this will start up Ubiquity.
+  - Run the script: `bash zfse` which will tweak and start up Ubiquity.
   - In the 'Installation type' screen choose 'Erase whole disk' and then click on 'Advanced features...' and then 'EXPERIMENTAL: Erase disk and use ZFS'.
   - Reboot into the new install.
   - Download the script to encrypt the swap partition: `wget 4e4.win/encswap`.
   - Run the script: `bash encswap`.

 ## Rationale
-The `lmdescrypt` had a long run and has helped installing Ubuntu/Linuxmint on many incarnations of these distributions.
-It was always a fragile proposition that happened to work well.
-Now in 2020, the script need more work to get it to work properly.
-At the same time, ZFS rose in viability, and encrypted ZFS does now exist, and it is getting support from the OS (and systemd).
+The `lmdescrypt` had a long run and helped installing Ubuntu / Linux Mint on many incarnations of these distributions.
+It was always a fragile hack that happened to work well.
+Now in 2020, the script needs more work to get it to work properly.
+At the same time, ZFS rose in viability, and encrypted ZFS does now exist, and it is getting support from the packagers.
 This page https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html convinced me that the time had come to switch my installs to Encrypted ZFS.
-Hence `modubi` and `encswap` to facilitate this type of install (ideally `encswap` would also be part of Ubiquity...).
+I used `zfse` and `encswap` to facilitate this type of install (ideally Ubiquity should support randomly encrypted swap, or even better, ZFS should support swap on zvols..!).

 On the other hand, Ubiquity does now support Encrypted LVM2, so the need for `lmdescrypt` is diminished, even if the options are still limited.